RuiTheSaltyFish/networkcap/README.md

 # Known Issues
-Some time will throw string too long exception, may cause by casting to string of the packet.
+Some time will throw string too long exception, may cause by casting the u_char packet to string.